Seasonal Safety · 2–5 min toolbox talk

 Key Hazards

-- Sudden loss of vehicle control
+- Vehicle loss of control on untreated surfaces

 2–3 Minute Talk Script